amomen9/SQLServer-DBA-Tools/README.md

 ## Hit the Star! :star:

-If you are planning to use this repo for reference, please hit the star.
+If you are planning to use this repo, please hit the star.
 Thanks!

 # \#SQLServer DBA Tools